-During Pontiac’s eight and a half decade long tenure, division offered some extremely popular nameplates.
-Firebird, GTO, and Grand Prix, for instance, were some of the most popular American cars available back in the day.
-Then, there were the likes of Aztek, Le Mans, and even Fiero which messed up with Pontiac’s reputation.
+During Pontiac’s eight and a half decade long tenure, the division offered some extremely popular nameplates.
+The Pontiac Firebird Trans Am, GTO, and Grand Prix, for instance, were some of the most popular American cars available back in the day.
+Then, there were the likes of car models such as the Pontiac Aztek, Le Mans, and even Fiero which messed up with Pontiac’s reputation.
 Yet, people still remember them for their role in destroying the automaker.
 This time, however, we’ll focus on those forgotten Pontiacs that probably deserved better.
 Cars that never lingered for long, and left the stage before they were given the chance to make an impact.

 The Old Pontiac Models That Everyone Forgets Existed!

 You might have forgotten that GT-37 ever existed because it wasn’t exactly a model on its own.
 The GT-37 was actually an affordable appearance and handling package available for a short time on two different intermediate A-body Pontiacs.
 It was introduced in 1970, and all Pontiac Tempest owners could have ordered it for $198.
 All who bought the entry-level T-37 hardtop coupe introduced mid year, that is.
 For just shy of $200, Pontiac offered Rally II wheels, white letter tires and striping from the ’69 GTO The Judge.
 Handling bit of the package included heavy-duty suspension, dual exhausts, and a floor-mounted 3-speed manual with a Hurst shifter.
 Hood-locking pins completed the package.